How to achieve financial freedom?

 5. Never rely on a single source of income.

-Financial freedom can not be achieved by focusing on one income stream.
+Financial freedom cannot be achieved by focusing on one income stream.
 Successful people do not rely on a single business.
-This is the reason why almost all of their time are spent in building several businesses.
+This is the reason why almost all of their time is spent on building several businesses.